kushalponam/game-off-2013/README.md

 ## Not Decided Name

-This is a puzzle game where the character has to change its color in order to blend in the environment and get to the exit.
-If it fails to do then, it has to face the consequences
+This is a puzzle game where the platforms change with sound and player has to change his/her colour in order to blend in the environment and get to the exit.
+If he/she fails to do so......
+# Play